Become a Partner

 - Want exposure for your business?
 CommunityAid will acknowledge your partnership in our marketing and social media avenues.

 - Set up an employee volunteer day at CommunityAid.
 It’s a great way for your employees to feel a part of helping their community.

 - Include CommunityAid information in your company newsletter or social media.
 CommunityAid offers a tax receipt for all donations.

-- If you have a company giving plan, consider adding CommunityAid Thrift Stores as a charitable option for your employees to choose as a charity to financially support.
+- If you have a company giving plan, consider adding CommunityAid Thrift Stores as a charitable option for your employees to financially support.

 - Remodeling the office?
 Donate the gently-used items you’re replacing and re-purpose them.

 - Do you have a warehouse or storage facility full of sellable inventory?
 Don’t continue paying rent!
 Donate those items to CommunityAid.
 We offer pick up and your donations are tax-deductible.

 - Add a link to the CommunityAid website onto your company’s resource page.

 - CommunityAid is a 501(c)(3) nonprofit organization.
 Your donation is tax deductible.
 Partnering with CommunityAid is a win-win relationship.
 Everyone wins—your business, the charities, the environment, your community…truly making your donation apart of “Neighbors Helping Neighbors”.

 Individuals at CommunityAid are able to complete their court-ordered community service hours while learning through experience about our nonprofit retail business which supports local charitable organizations.
 For more information on community service call the Store Manager at the location of your choice.